What are group dreams about?

 How do dreams of groups related to the type of dream it is?

-Group dreams are more related to weird dreams than dreams in general.
+Dreams of groups are more related to weird dreams than dreams in general.
 They are less related to nightmares, less related to sleep paralysis, and less related to bad dreams.

 the same as usual